 With a fresh pair of eyes, go back through your list and click on each link you have saved under each name.
 Settle on your favourite idea for each person and delete the rest.

 Now it’s time to make a handwritten list (or type one out on your phone if you prefer).
-Write down the item you have settled on for each person, or a more specific gift idea if you are yet to find anything specific you are happy with.
+Write down the item you have settled on for each person, or a more specific idea if you are yet to find any gifts you are happy with.

 Now it’s time to head to the shops…